Karanmbt/1051-Introduction-to-Problem-solving-and-Programming-in-Python/Final Project Files/status.md

 #### What problems, if any, have you encountered?

-Not knowing the language and the engine I am using has caused a few problems, mainly not knowing how sprites interact with each other and what signals they send and how to use them in my code.
+Not knowing the language and the engine I am using has caused a few problems, mainly not knowing how nodes interact with each other and what signals they send and how to use them in my code.
+And also the the fact that Godot engine 4 was recently released and there aren't many youtube videos with examples of it being used in action.